 - Exceptional family circumstances e.g. bereavement

 School cannot authorise holidays in term time.
 If you choose to take your child out of school for holiday in term time you may be fined.
-There is a request form to complete if you need to take your child out of school for exceptional circumstances.
+There is a request form (at the bottom of this page) to complete if you need to take your child out of school for exceptional circumstances.
 This includes time out of school for holidays.

 If you have not completed a request form and school believes you have taken your child out of school for a holiday you may still face a fine.

 Where a child’s attendance falls below 90% school may stop authorising all absences and you may be asked to produce evidence such as a doctor’s note to cover any absence due to illness for your child.